 Lesson 5: Safe Practices & Emergency Systems

-The Community Support Worker Program is a combination of 5 courses that produces 200 hours of training and certification for participants.
+The Community Support Worker Certificate Program is a combination of 5 courses that equal 200 hours of training and certification for participants.

 Community Support Workers (CSW) work with people with developmental disabilities and provide outreach and family support as their clients find employment, live independently in their communities, participate in recreation and leisure activities, grow personally and professionally.
-There currently is a significant shortage of Community Support Workers in many communities across BC.
+There currently is a significant shortage of Community Support Workers in many communities across BC; Our Community Support Worker Training is helping to address this shortage.

 - Person-Centered Thinking